Labs - Use KubeVirt

 '{"spec":{"running":false}}'

-Now that the Virtual Machine has been started, check the status.
-Note the running status.
+Now that the Virtual Machine has been started, check the status (kubectl get vms).
+Note the Running status.

 kubectl get vmis